therealadam/claude_jr/README.md

 Same sort of thing when I asked to generate a tests.
 I wanted to avoid pulling in VCR, but also don't want to pay for API calls every test run.
 On the upside, o3-mini used `Faraday::Adapter::Test::Stubs` to define test matchers.
 TIL!
 On the downside, it was slightly wrong in its usage (assumed the base URL specified in the client would convey to test stubs).
 A bit of tweaking fixed this.

 So far, so good.
 Very much the "pairing with very fast but mostly wrong junior dev" experience.

+## Introduce response objects

+Again, Copilot (o3-mini is working really well at the time of writing; I'd rather use Sonnet-3.5 but that frequently errors out mysteriously in Copilot) is pretty adept at taking cURL examples from Anthropic's API docs and generating Ruby code and tests.

+...commentary on writing and refactoring tests along the way?